Advice > Software engineering

 #4 Show backbone

-For competitive roles, interviewers love to see some that you've got some "backbone".
-Amazon even include "Have backbone: disagree and commit" as one of their leadership principles.
+For competitive roles, interviewers love to see that you've got some "backbone".
+Amazon even includes "Have backbone: disagree and commit" as one of its leadership principles.
 So you may want to use an example where a key stakeholder disagreed with a strategy or an important action.

 After all, any group of smart leaders will disagree at some point.
 Your interviewer will want to see that you know when to challenge ideas and escalate problems to more senior leadership if necessary.
 At the same time, they want to know that you can sense the right time to move forward regardless of your disagreement.
 Show that you’re capable of striking that balance.